Elisabeth of Romania: Crown princess

 In Greece, Elisabeth had great difficulty integrating into the royal family, and her relationship with Queen Sophia was particularly awkward.
 From an introverted temperament that could be mistaken as arrogance, Elisabeth felt displaced by her in-laws, who regularly spoke in Greek in her presence, because she had not yet mastered the language.
-Only King Constantine I and his sister, the Grand Duchess Maria Georgievna of Russia, found favor in her eyes.
+Only King Constantine I and his sister, the Grand Duchess Maria Georgievna of Russia, found favour in her eyes.
 Indeed, even the shy Diadochos disappointed his wife, who wanted to share with him a more passionate relationship.

 Regretting not having her own home and being forced to constantly live with her in-laws, Elisabeth spent the already little revenues of her husband into redecorating their apartments.
-In addition, her family delayed in paying her dowry and the savings that she left in Romania were soon lost because of the poor investments made by the manager of her fortune.
+In addition, her family delayed the payment of her dowry and the savings that she left in Romania were soon lost because of the poor investments made by the manager of her fortune.

 Facing a very difficult political situation, due to the Greco-Turkish War, Elisabeth quickly understood that her space to maneuver was limited in her new country.
 However, she integrated the Red Cross, which was overwhelmed by the arrival of wounded coming from Anatolia.
 The Crown Princess also occupied her free time practicing gardening, painting and drawing.
 She illustrated a book of poems written by the Belgian author Emile Verhaeren.
 She also liked writing and producing some new books of low value.
 Finally, she spent long hours studying the Modern Greek, a language that was extremely hard for her to learn.

 Disappointed by the mediocrity of her daily routine, Elisabeth began to nourish jealousy for her sister Maria, married to King Alexander I of Yugoslavia, and her sister-in-law Helen of Greece, wife of her brother Crown Prince Carol of Romania.
 With the war and the revolution, the everyday life of the Greek royal family was indeed increasingly difficult, and the pension received by the Diadochos George didn't allow her to buy the clothes and jewelry that she wanted.

-Already strained by the war, the relations of the Diadochos and his wife were clouded by their inability to give an heir to the Kingdom of Greece.
+Already strained by the war, the relations of the Diadochos and his wife were clouded by their inability to produce an heir to the Kingdom of Greece.
 Elisabeth became pregnant a few months after her marriage, but she suffered a miscarriage during an official trip to Smyrna.
 Deeply affected by her miscarriage, the crown princess became sick with typhoid soon followed by pleurisy and worsened by depression.
 She found refuge with her family in Bucharest, but despite the efforts of her mother and husband, neither Elisabeth's health nor her marriage fully recovered from the loss of her child.